 In this two-part blog series, we’ll dive into the key steps you should take to assess the market, prepare your business, and build partner relationships that last.
 For Part 1, we’re sharing 4 considerations for your channel partner strategy that will help in launching a successful resale channel.

 Typically, companies adopt an indirect strategy when adding more direct sales resources is not a practical option.
-However, there are other scenarios where your company could benefit from a partnership model:
+However, there are other scenarios where your company could benefit from forming a business partnership:

 Ask yourself, “does my offering require other products, services, or companies to deliver a more complete solution?”
 If your answer is yes, then this is a perfect opportunity to partner with other businesses and provide customers with a combined solution.
 Look for companies that are selling their services to the same target market.
 A partnership here (or better, a partnership AND integration here) improves the experience for your mutual customers.